DuskyElf/Biscuit-css-draft/README.md

 .my-syntax-highlight .comment { color: var(--comment-color); }
 ```

-This is the recommended approach for:
+This approach is useful for:
-- Applying a consistent theme throughout your application
+- Creating multi-themed applications
-- Creating theme-switching functionality
+- Implementing theme-switching functionality
-- Maintaining clean, readable CSS without long variable names
 - Creating sections with different themes on the same page

-### Method 2: Using Direct Theme Variables
+### Method 3: Using Direct Theme Variables (with combined theme file)

-All theme colors are also directly available at the root level with prefixed names, allowing you to use any color from any theme variant without applying theme classes:
+With the combined file, all theme colors are also directly available at the root level with prefixed names:

 ```css
 /* Using specific theme colors directly from any variant */